 By Emily Greenstein, APRN, CNP, CWON, FACCWS

 Editor's note: This blog by Emily Greenstein, APRN, CNP, CWON, FACCWS, is the recipient of the 2022 Blog of the Year Award.
 It has received the most views of any blog posted on WoundSource within the last year.
-The WoundSource Editors would like to congratulate Heidi on her award.
+The WoundSource Editors would like to congratulate Emily on her award.

 Wound care has evolved from treatments based on superstition to systematic, evidence-based care.
 The history of wound healing dates back to 2000 BCE.
 Various civilizations over the centuries had differing approaches to wound care: